MaastrichtU-IDS/dsri-documentation/website/docs/openshift-storage.md

 The DSRI using the [**Openshift Container Stroage**](https://www.openshift.com/products/container-storage/) (` OCS`)  which is based on [**CEPH**](https://ceph.io/ceph-storage/) offers `ReadWriteOnce` access mode.

 * `ReadWriteOnce` ([**RWO**](https://docs.openshift.com/container-platform/4.6/storage/understanding-persistent-storage.html)) volumes cannot be mounted on multiple nodes.
+Use the `ReadWriteMany` ([**RWX**](https://docs.openshift.com/container-platform/4.6/storage/understanding-persistent-storage.html)) access mode when possible.
 If a node fails, the system does not allow the attached RWO volume to be mounted on a new node because it is already assigned to the failed node.
 If you encounter a multi-attach error message as a result, force delete the pod on a shut down or crashed node.

 :::